bpstephanie/wawa-land/README.md

 # Deployment

+  ## Cloudinary API
+  Cloudinary is used to store media assets online.
+This is particularly beneficial because Heroku does not preserve this type of data.

+  - ### Steps to Obtain Your Cloudinary API Key:
+    1. Register and log in to Cloudinary.
+    2. Indicate Programmable Media for image and video API as your Primary interest.
+    3. Copy your API Environment Variable from the Cloudinary Dashboard.
+    4. Remove CLOUDINARY_URL = from the API value; this acts as the key.

+  ## PostgreSQL

   ## To Deploy on Heroku
   The site was developed using [Gitpod](https://www.gitpod.io/#get-started).
 All commit messages were pushed to [Github](https://github.com/) using the GitPod terminal.
 The finished project was deployed in [Heroku](https://dashboard.heroku.com/).